 - The terrarium will eventually need to be replaced.
 It will work well enough for a juvenile corn snake, although it won’t be big enough for an adult.
-The nice thing about Exo Terra’s enclosures, though, is that it doesn’t need lid clamps for security.
+The nice thing about Exo Terra’s enclosures, though, is that they don’t need additional lid clamps for security.

 - The heat mat covers 1/3 of the terrarium’s base, so it’s fine for creating the necessary temperature gradient.
 However, there’s no thermostat, which means that any snake housed in this kit is in danger of getting severely burned.
 There is also no way of determining temperature or humidity (less important for corn snakes) in the enclosure.

 - The moss mat substrate is extremely difficult to clean, making it a breeding ground for bacteria.
 It’s also lousy at holding any kind of humidity.
 The UK version of this kit is better because it provides a loose aspen bedding, which allows a way for a corn snake to satisfy burrowing instincts.
 However, aspen may still be too dry for use in dry climates.

 - The water dish is good, although depending on the size of the snake I would potentially make it larger for soaking.

 - Care guides are always good (except for when they’re not).
 Although it’s odd that Exo Terra provides a care guide for their generalized snake kit, but not the crested gecko kit.

 How do we fix it?

 - Add a thermostat for the heat mat ($30).

 - Replace the moss mat with aspen snake bedding ($10).

 - Keep the water dish.